-See the doctor when necessary.
+See your child's health care provider when necessary.
 Check in regularly.
 Don't ignore signs that your child's asthma might not be under control, such as needing to use a quick-relief inhaler too often.

 Asthma changes over time.
-Consulting your child's doctor can help you make needed treatment adjustments to keep symptoms under control.
+Consulting your child's provider can help you make needed treatment adjustments to control symptoms.

 - Help your child maintain a healthy weight.
 Being overweight can worsen asthma symptoms, and it puts your child at risk of other health problems.

 Asthma can be hard to diagnose.
-Your child's doctor will consider the symptoms and their frequency and your child's medical history.
+Your child's health care provider considers the symptoms and their frequency and your child's medical history.
 Your child might need tests to rule out other conditions and to identify the most likely cause of the symptoms.

 A number of childhood conditions can have symptoms similar to those caused by asthma.
-To complicate the issue further, these conditions also commonly occur with asthma.
-So your child's doctor will have to determine whether your child's symptoms are caused by asthma, a condition other than asthma, or both asthma and another condition.
+To complicate the diagnosis further, these conditions also commonly occur with asthma.
+So your child's provider will have to determine whether your child's symptoms are caused by asthma, a condition other than asthma, or both asthma and another condition.

 Conditions that can cause asthma-like symptoms include:

-Lung function tests (spirometry).
-Doctors diagnose asthma with the same tests used to identify the disease in adults.
+Lung function tests, also called spirometry.
+Health care providers diagnose asthma in children with the same tests used to identify the disease in adults.
 Spirometry measures how much air your child can exhale and how quickly.
-Your child might have lung function tests at rest, after exercising and after taking asthma medication.
+Your child might have lung function tests at rest, after exercising and after taking asthma medicine.

 Another lung function test is brochoprovocation.
-Using spirometry, this test measures how your lungs react to certain provocations, such as exercise or exposure to cold air.
+Using spirometry, this test measures how the lungs react to certain provocations, such as exercise or exposure to cold air.

-The asthma tests used, however, aren't accurate before 5 years of age.
-For younger children, your doctor will rely on information you and your child provide about symptoms.
+These asthma tests aren't accurate before 5 years of age, however.
+For younger children, your provider will rely on information you and your child provide about symptoms.
 Sometimes a diagnosis can't be made until later, after months or even years of observing symptoms.

 Allergy tests for allergic asthma

-If your child seems to have asthma that's triggered by allergies, the doctor might recommend allergy skin testing.
+If your child seems to have asthma that's triggered by allergies, the health care provider might recommend allergy skin testing.
 During a skin test, the skin is pricked with extracts of common allergy-causing substances, such as animal dander, mold or dust mites, and observed for signs of an allergic reaction.

 Initial treatment depends on the severity of your child's asthma.
 The goal of asthma treatment is to keep symptoms under control, meaning that your child has:

-- Few or no side effects from medications
+- Few or no side effects from medicines.

 Treating asthma involves both preventing symptoms and treating an asthma attack in progress.
-The right medication for your child depends on a number of things, including age, symptoms, asthma triggers and what seems to work best to keep his or her asthma under control.
+The right medicine for your child depends on a few things, including:

-For children younger than age 3 who have mild symptoms of asthma, the doctor might use a wait-and-see approach.
-This is because the long-term effects of asthma medication on infants and young children aren't clear.
+For children younger than age 3 who have mild symptoms of asthma, your provider might use a wait-and-see approach.
+This is because the long-term effects of asthma medicine in infants and young children aren't clear.

-However, if an infant or toddler has frequent or severe wheezing episodes, a medication might be prescribed to see if it improves symptoms.
+However, if an infant or toddler has frequent or severe wheezing episodes, a health care provider might prescribe a medicine to see if it improves symptoms.

-Preventive, long-term control medications reduce the inflammation in your child's airways that leads to symptoms.
-In most cases, these medications need to be taken daily.
+Preventive, long-term control medicines reduce the inflammation in your child's airways that leads to symptoms.
+In most cases, these medicines need to be taken daily.

 Inhaled corticosteroids.
-These medications include fluticasone (Flovent Diskus, Flovent HFA), budesonide (Pulmicort Flexhaler), mometasone (Asmanex HFA), ciclesonide (Alvesco), beclomethasone (Qvar Redihaler) and others.
-Your child might need to use these medications for several days to weeks before getting the full benefit.
+These medicines include fluticasone (Flovent Diskus), budesonide (Pulmicort Flexhaler), mometasone (Asmanex HFA), ciclesonide (Alvesco), beclomethasone (Qvar Redihaler) and others.
+Your child might need to use these medicines for several days to weeks before getting the full benefit.

 Combination inhalers.
-These medications contain an inhaled corticosteroid plus a long-acting beta agonist (LABA).
-They include fluticasone and salmeterol (Advair Diskus, Advair HFA), budesonide and formoterol (Symbicort), fluticasone and vilanterol (Breo Ellipta), and mometasone and formoterol (Dulera).
+These medicines contain an inhaled corticosteroid plus a long-acting beta agonist (LABA).
+They include fluticasone and salmeterol (Advair Diskus), budesonide and formoterol (Symbicort), fluticasone and vilanterol (Breo Ellipta), and mometasone and formoterol (Dulera).

 In some situations, long-acting beta agonists have been linked to severe asthma attacks.
-For this reason, LABA medications should always be given to a child with an inhaler that also contains a corticosteroid.
-These combination inhalers should be used only for asthma that's not well-controlled by other medications.
+For this reason, LABA medicines should always be given to a child with an inhaler that also contains a corticosteroid.
+These combination inhalers should be used only for asthma that's not well controlled by other medicines.

 - Immunomodulatory agents.
 Mepolizumab (Nucala), dupilumab (Dupixent) and benralizumab (Fasenra) might be appropriate for children over the age of 12 who have severe eosinophilic asthma.
 Omalizumab (Xolair) can be considered for children age 6 or older who have moderate to severe allergic asthma.

-Quick-relief medications quickly open swollen airways.
-Also called rescue medications, quick-relief medications are used as needed for rapid, short-term symptom relief during an asthma attack — or before exercise if your child's doctor recommends it.
+Quick-relief medicines quickly open swollen airways.
+Also called rescue medicines, quick-relief medicines are used as needed for rapid, short-term symptom relief during an asthma attack — or before exercise if your child's health care provider recommends it.

 Treatment for allergy-induced asthma